Wagner College: Athletics

 Wagner is a member of the Northeast Conference.
 Men's varsity intercollegiate teams are fielded in 10 sports: baseball, basketball, cross country, football, golf, lacrosse, tennis, and track & field (indoor and outdoor) and men's water polo, which was established in fall 2016.
-Women's varsity intercollegiate teams are fielded in 14 sports: basketball, cross country, golf, lacrosse, soccer, softball, swimming & diving, tennis, track & field (indoor and outdoor), and water polo, in addition to three newly added sports in fencing (2016), triathlon (2018) and field hockey, which was reinstated in 2018 and will compete in 2019.
+Women's varsity intercollegiate teams are fielded in 14 sports: basketball, cross country, golf, lacrosse, soccer, softball, swimming & diving, tennis, track & field (indoor and outdoor), and water polo, in addition to three newly added sports in fencing (2016), triathlon (2018) and field hockey, which was reinstated in 2018.

 Walt Hameline, in 38 years (1982–present) as the director of athletics and 34 years as head football coach at Wagner (1981–2014), won the school's only National Championship with a 19–3 victory over the University of Dayton in the 1987 NCAA Division III Championship game (also known as the 1987 Stagg Bowl).
 He was named NCAA Division III Coach of the Year in 1987.
 During his 34-year coaching career, Hameline amassed an all-time record of 223–139–2 (.615) at Wagner College.
 Upon his retirement as head football coach following the 2014 regular season, those 223 victories ranked fifth among active head Football Championship Subdivision head coaches and remains in the top 10 among all Division I-FCS coaches in the United States.

 Notable Wagner sports coaches of the past include former Seton Hall University, NBA head coach and current TV analyst P.J.
-Carlesimo (head basketball coach 1976–1982), former Marquette University and Wagner head coach Mike Deane, Jim Lee Howell (head football coach 1947–1953), and current University of Florida head football coach Dan Mullen (assistant football coach 1994–1995).
+Carlesimo (head basketball coach 1976–1982), former Marquette University and Wagner head coach Mike Deane, Jim Lee Howell (head football coach 1947–1953, who went on to become the head coach of the New York Giants), and former University of Florida head football coach Dan Mullen (assistant football coach 1994–1995).
 In 2019, two NFL coaches who had previously been Wagner assistant coaches were elevated to defensive coordinator positions.
-Lou Anarumo now heads the Cincinnati Bengals' defense, while Patrick Graham was formerly defensive coordinator for the Miami Dolphins.
+As of 2025, Lou Anarumo heads the Indianapolis Colts' defense, while Patrick Graham is defensive coordinator for the Las Vegas Raiders.

 The football team's home venue is Hameline Field (designated in 2012) at Wagner College Stadium, while the basketball teams play their home games in the Spiro Sports Center's Sutter Gymnasium.

 Six of Wagner's student athletes have been NEC Student-Athlete of the Year winners (2013–2018).

+In March 2025, Wagner College fencer Red Sullivan was involved in a widely reported incident at the Cherry Blossom Open fencing tournament in Maryland.
+An opposing fencer, Stephanie Turner, refused to compete against Sullivan, who is a transgender woman, and was disqualified after kneeling in protest on the piste.
+The incident received national media attention and sparked debate over USA Fencing's policies on transgender athletes.
+The institution shortly thereafter released a statement saying that Sullivan was no longer a part of the fencing team.
+A congressional hearing was held over the incident, leading to USA Fencing implementing a ban on trans women in women's fencing and Wagner College agreeing to comply with the Trump Administration regarding trans athletes.